abelmartin/pull-requester/UpgradeNotes.md

 * Upgraded bootstrap to 3
 * `config.assets.initialize_on_precompile = true` now, but Heroku may not like this.
 * `rake rails:update:bin` to create a special bin folder that Heroku needs

+* Upgrade Complete, but should have happened *BEFORE* additional changes took place.
+* General lesson learned: When in doubt, delete Gemfile.lock and bunle again. :grin: